-- Electronic Projects.
-Electronics projects with a battery or direct current power source.
-This class includes electronic kits or original projects.
-Examples include radios, telephones, toy robots, light meters, security systems, etc. May be constructed using printed circuit board, wire wrap, or breadboard techniques.
-Include instruction/assembly manual if from a kit.
-Include plans if an original project.
-Projects must be constructed such that the judges have access to examine the quality of workmanship. - Educational Displays and Exhibits.
-The purpose of the educational display and exhibit is to educate the viewer about a specific area of the 4-H electrical or electronics project.
+4603 Educational Displays and Exhibits: The purpose of the educational display and exhibit is to educate the viewer about a specific area of the 4-H electrical or electronics project.
 The display or exhibit should illustrate one basic idea.
 This class includes any educational displays, exhibits or science fair type projects which DO NOT have a power source, i.e. exhibits, posters or displays of wire types, conduit types, electrical safety, tool or motor parts identification or electrical terminology.
-Educational displays and exhibits must be legible from a distance of four feet, using a maximum trifold size of 3' x 4'.
+Educational displays and exhibits must be legible from a distance of four feet, using a maximum tri-fold size of 3' x 4'

-Alternative Energy

-All exhibits in this division are limited in size to standard, tri-fold, display boards (36" x 48") and items may not extend beyond 12" from the back board.
+.
+Alternative ENERGY (A form of energy derived from a natural source, such as the sun, geothermal, wind, tides or waves) All exhibits in this division are limited in size to standard, tri-fold, display boards (36" X 48") and items may not extend beyond 12" from the back board.
 All displays must be self-standing.

-- Educational Display Create an exhibit that addresses a focused topic related to power generated from a renewable energy source.
-The purpose of the exhibit is to inform and create awareness. - Experiment Display an experiment addressing a problem or question related to power generated from a renewable energy source.
-Include hypothesis, background research, variables, a control, data, findings, conclusions and recommendations for future study. - 80.
-Electrical/Electronic exhibits built by 7-9 year old member - 81.
-Electrical/Electronic exhibits built by 10 13 year old member - 82.
-Electrical/Electronic exhibits built by 14-18 year old member
+4620 EDUCATIONAL DISPLAY - Create an exhibit that addresses a focused topic related to power generated from a renewable energy source.
+The purpose of the exhibit is to inform and create awareness.

+4621 EXPERIMENT - Display an experiment addressing a problem or question related to power generated from a renewable energy source.
+Include hypothesis, background research, variables, a control, data, findings, conclusions and recommendations for future study.